 Nearly every day brings news of a cybersecurity attack.

 Global cybersecurity spending grew 7 percent to $86.4 billion in 20171, driven by data breaches, app testing and an urgent need to protect vital data.
 Previously unaware of their vulnerabilities, large and small businesses alike now grasp how quickly they need to act to protect important assets.

 In addition, the cybersecurity industry has far too few skilled professionals and a pressing demand for more.
-ISACA, a non-profit information security advocacy group, projects there will be two million unfilled cybersecurity jobs by 2020.
-Forbes reports 40,000 new cybersecurity jobs go unfilled every year.
+According to Cybersecurity Ventures, by 2021, there will be at least 3.5 million cybersecurity job openings2.
+Forbes reports 40,000 new cybersecurity jobs go unfilled every year3.

 Through Saint Mary’s Master of Science in Cybersecurity, you’ll build on your technology expertise with hands-on coursework in network security, risk management and more, and you’ll cultivate the leadership skills crucial to landing a top-paying position and prevent the next cyberattack.
 With the online graduate certificates in Cybersecurity Management and Cybersecurity Technology, you'll have the opportunity to specialize your training at another level.

 We won’t just make you an expert.
 We’ll make you a leader.